Southern United States: Auto racing

 The Southern states are commonly associated with stock car racing and its most prominent competition level NASCAR, which is headquartered in Charlotte and Daytona Beach.
 The sport was developed in the South during the early 20th century, with stock car racing's historic mecca being Daytona Beach, where cars initially raced on the wide, flat beachfront, before the construction of Daytona International Speedway.
 Though the sport has attained a following throughout the United States, a majority of NASCAR races continue to take place at Southern tracks.

 Basketball

 Basketball is very popular throughout the Southern United States as both a recreational and spectator sport, particularly in the states of Kentucky and North Carolina.
 Both states are home to several prominent college basketball programs, including the Kentucky Wildcats, Louisville Cardinals, Duke Blue Devils and North Carolina Tar Heels.
+Other southern teams, like the Florida Gators and Virginia Cavaliers have won national championships.

 NBA teams based in the South include the San Antonio Spurs, Houston Rockets, Oklahoma City Thunder, Dallas Mavericks, Washington Wizards, Charlotte Hornets, Atlanta Hawks, Orlando Magic, Memphis Grizzlies, New Orleans Pelicans, and Miami Heat.
-The Spurs and Heat in particular have become prominent within the NBA, with eight championships won by the two between 1999 and 2013.
+The Spurs and Heat in particular have become prominent within the NBA, with eight championships won by the two between 1999 and 2014.